dylanlan/dylanlan.github.io/_posts/2024-01-11-moose-crypt-terror.md

 categories: adventure
 ---

-Protein had heard rumours of a terrible monster lurking within Mileth Crypt.
+The Mighty Protein had heard rumours of a terrible monster lurking within Mileth Crypt.
 Protein himself was way too stronk for such a quest, however, and would surely cause more destruction than was necessary.

 So he decided to request that his younger brother find and slay the beast instead, to prove his mettle.
-His brother, Moose, quickly obliged, and destroyed the creature without any issues whatsoever (his words!)
+His brother, Moose, quickly obliged and single-handedly destroyed the creature without any issues whatsoever (his words!).

-The adventure begins in Mileth Tavern, where the rumours of the terrible monster originated.
+The adventure began in Mileth Tavern, where the rumours of the terrible monster originated.
 Moose ran into a first hiccup almost immediately (he was, uh, missing a sword somehow), but it was just a tiny inconvenience.
 ![Moose No Sword](/public/images/adventures/crypt-terror-moose/moose-no-sword.png)

 Moose quickly found a sword, and was ready to fight!